mainkoon81/U001-project-Python-R-Predicting-the-wine-quality/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/33957833-a90b5754-e03a-11e7-926e-4c7aed1a73b1.jpg" />

-#How to group the data and aggregate information about these groups or perform group-specific transformation ?
+#How to group the data and **aggregate information** about these groups or perform group-specific transformation ?
- - we can find mean - fixed acidity, Total_Sulfur_Dioxide, pH, alcohol- for all samples.
+ - For example, we can find mean - fixed acidity, Total_Sulfur_Dioxide, pH, alcohol- for all samples.
  - but WHAT IF we need the mean for each quality rating?
 For example, mean pH level for all samples of the quality rating of 7?
 Here, 'groupby()' is used to designate those 'muti-category' variables!
 ```
 df_wine.mean()